pip-services/pip-services-docs/content/en/golang/commons/commands/_index.md

 The package main components are:

 - [Commandable Interfaces](icommandable) – used to make classes with a certain logic and, which are capable of receiving and processing commands in this universal form.
 - [Command interceptors](icommand_interceptor) – modify the message execution pipeline.
-Command interceptors are used to intercept calls, perform a set of actions, and, optionally, cancel the command's actual execution by simply returning a result.
+Command interceptors are used to intercept calls, perform a set of actions; and, optionally, cancel the command's actual execution by simply returning a result.
 This logic is used in aspect-oriented programming.
 Aspect-oriented programming contains perpendicular logic (aspects, such as logging, caching, blocking), which can be removed from the business logic and added to these perpendicular calls.
    Moreover, when using interceptors, a command can pass through an execution chain, consisting of interceptors, which can:
     - simply make some note of the command, notify, log, get metrics, or do some other passive task;
     - intercept the command completely and, for example, return a previous record of the call from the cache.